Irrational-Encoding-Wizardry/guide.encode.moe/encoding/masking-limiting-etc.md

 There are also some edge detection methods that use prefiltering when generating the mask.
-The most common of these would be TCanny, which applies a gaussian blur before creating a 1-pixel-thick Sobel mask.
+The most common of these would be TCanny, which applies a Gaussian blur before creating a 1-pixel-thick Sobel mask.
 The most noteworthy pre-processed edge mask would be kagefunc's retinex\_edgemask filter, which at least with cartoons and anime,